Private Dutch Elm Disease Insurance

 PROGRAM DETAILS

-Property owners locate, measure, and enroll individual trees on their property by June 1 of each year.
+Property owners locate, measure, and enroll individual trees on their property each year by April 15th.
 The City helps to monitor these elm trees, and provides free testing if an insured elm is showing symptoms of DED.

 Note: City staff are available to help identify elm trees on private property.
 Please contact forestry@cityofevanston.org or via 311 if you would like assistance.

-If the tree tests positive for DED but symptoms are present in in 5% or less of the tree's canopy, property owners may elect to pay a certified and qualified forestry professional to perform mitigation measures, including cutting out the diseased portion and inoculating the tree.
-For liability reasons, City staff may not provide any type of care for trees on private property.
+If the tree tests positive for DED but symptoms are present in in 5% or less of the tree's canopy, property owners may pay a certified and qualified forestry professional to stop the spread, including cutting out the diseased portion and inoculating the tree.
+For liability reasons, City staff do not provide any type of care for trees on private property.

 If an insured tree shows signs of infection in greater than 5% of its canopy, it requires removal.
-The City assumes responsibility for all logistics and costs of removing insured trees to “ground level” by a highly qualified and fully insured tree care company.
-Property owners may elect to have the remaining stump removed by contracting with a tree care company of their choice, including with the City's contractor at the time of the tree removal.
+The City contracts with a highly qualified and fully insured tree care company to remove the tree to "ground level" and the City pays that cost.
+Property owners can have the remaining stump removed at their own expense, either at the time of the removal or at a later date.

 ENROLLMENT PROCESS